Seagate/cortx-motr/doc/HLD_of_FOL.rst

 - it is used by a node data-base component to implement local transactions through WAL logging;

 - it is used by DTM to implement distributed transactions.
-DTM uses fol for multiple purposes internally:
+DTM uses FOL for multiple purposes internally:

   - on a node where a transaction originates: for replay;